Bird Conservation

 Conservation Success

-Once facing the brink of extinction due to habitat destruction, pollution, and persecution, the Bald Eagle has made a remarkable comeback thanks to decades of concerted conservation efforts.
+Once on the brink of extinction due to habitat destruction, pollution, and persecution, the Bald Eagle has made a remarkable comeback thanks to decades of dedicated conservation efforts.

 Photo Credit: Jeff Beane